jpmorganchase/modular/docs/commands/lint.md

 command will be marked as failed, with printed eslint errors for each warning/error.

-## Default behaviour
+## Default behavior

 `modular lint` without arguments or options will lint all packages in the repository, and run any `lint` scripts specified in the `package.json` of any non-modular packages.

-## Options:
+### Lint Unique Options:

-`--staged`: Lints only files staged on git (not compatible with `--all` and with the Selective Options)

-`--diff`: Lints only files that have changed compared to the default branch or branch specified with `--compareBranch`
+These options are unique to the lint command and differ to other Modular command options.

 `--fix`: Allows eslint to fix the errors and warnings that do not require manual intervention wherever possible.
 Restages any fixed files that were previously staged when used in combination with `--staged`.
+Can be combined with any other option.

+`--compareBranch <branch>`: Specify the comparison branch used to determine which files have changed when using the `changed` or `diff` option.
+If this option is used without `changed` or `diff`, the command will fail.

+The following options are not compatible with selective options, and cannot be combined with each other.

+`--staged`: Lints only files staged on git

+`--diff`: Lints only files that have changed compared to the default branch or branch specified with `--compareBranch`

 `--regex [regexes...]`: A list of one or more regexes to select files to lint.